Chapter 6: Correction

 Sarah?

 Then she turned.
 Her eyes, her cheeks, and her mouth were wrong.
 He sighed and set his countenance for his first delivery as he approached the old stone building.
-The nickers and neighs of fresh horses tied, tacked, and ready to ride showed the discipline of these royal messengers.
+The nickers and neighs of fresh horses tied, tacked, and ready to ride, showed the discipline of the king’s messengers.

 The herald was an ancient man with a long gray beard and wise eyes, perhaps as old as the structure itself.
 He sat at a long oak desk, his nose only inches from the parchment he scribbled on.

 Jonathan bristled.
-The announcement wall displayed requests for help and posters of wanted criminals.
-Seeing his wife’s name, he tore one from the pockmarked surface.
+The announcement wall displayed posters of criminals and fugitives.
+Seeing his wife’s, he tore it from the pockmarked surface.

 The herald lifted a hand, opening his mouth to protest.

 “I am Jonathan Otual, Knight of J’shua.
-The king sent me with this proclamation.”
-He passed it to the herald.
+The king sent me.”
+He passed the proclamation to the herald.
 Then he pointed to the wall of warrants, shaking his wife’s.
 “These are no longer to be hunted.”

 The old man read, eyebrows rising.
 “This’ll cause an uproar.
 You should leave before I announce it.
-Many of the wealthy hereabouts have bought these conscriptions.”
+Many of the wealthy hereabouts have bought these tributes.”

 “I go because I have more destinations.
 Do you officially acknowledge receipt of the decree?”